How many times have we seen those sentiments albeit with different phrasing?

 - When deciding on shortlisting it’s easier to see and evaluate skills and experience on a CV than judge character from a CV.
 The latter can be broadly inferred by an experienced CV reviewer but is ultimately more subjective

 - It’s thought to be lower risk: organisations can often be very good at assessing skills objectively but personality is by definition often subjective.
-Personality tests can help but contrary to their proponents’ belief are not wholly reliable.
+Personality tests can help but are not wholly reliable indicators of future success.
 They can also be time consuming and expensive.
 So an organisation/hirer reverts to “needs this experience” when advertising and hiring.

-- There is no easy way to define set of character/personality/talent traits so it’s difficult for an employer and recruiter to establish what a role might need let alone agree on them.
+- There is no easy way to define a set of character/personality/talent traits so it’s difficult for an employer and recruiter to establish what a role or business might need let alone agree on them.
 Thus companies risk hiring “me-too” staff.
-Not necessarily always a bad thing but a clear risk of ignoring other talent(s).
+Not always a bad thing but a clear risk of ignoring other talent(s) and anathema for Diversity.

 - Sometimes certain experience IS actually necessary!
-Clearly I wouldn’t want to be treated in hospital by someone with a great attitude or character but no knowledge or skill!
+Clearly one wouldn’t want to be treated in hospital by someone with a great attitude or character but no knowledge or skill!

 So why should firms considering hiring character over obvious skills and experience?

 Admittedly in the field of management consultancy recruitment, demonstrable relevant experience on a CV will often make the difference between employees being billable and not.
 Sometimes, however, that’s just a fig leaf.
 Employers can take so long waiting to hire the right skill set that they could have hired a less close fit candidate and equipped them with the skills and experience in the time.